 - Add pork, garlic, salt, wine, paprika, pepper, red pepper to a large bowl and mix with your hands until well combined.

 - Mix in the bay leaves ensuring they stay intact.

 - Cover and place in fridge for 48 hours.
-Give the meat a mix every 12 hours to help distribute the flavours throughout the meat.
-At the half-way point, take a small portion of meat and cook it to test the flavours.
+Give the meat a mix every 12 hours to help distribute the flavors throughout the meat.
+At the half-way point, take a small portion of meat and cook it to test the flavors.
 It should be very strong because you’ll lose some of that intensity when you smoke the meat.